-3.4 Incubation period
+3.5 Incubation period

-Current estimates suggest that the time between exposure to the virus and developing symptoms (incubation period) is from five to six days, but can range from one to 14 days.
+Current estimates suggest that the time between exposure to the virus and developing symptoms (incubation period) is from five to six days for most people, but can range from one to 14 days.

-3.5 Survival in the environment
+3.6 Survival in the environment

 The SARS-CoV-2 virus has an outer coating called a lipid envelope.
 The presence of the lipid envelope means that virus is likely to survive for shorter periods outside the human body compared to a non-enveloped virus like norovirus (winter vomiting virus).
-The virus is easily killed by common household cleaning products, and many disinfectants including bleach.
+Common household cleaning products and many disinfectants including bleach easily kill the virus.
 Survival on environmental surfaces depends on the type of surface and the environmental conditions.
 One study using a SARS-CoV-2 strain showed that it can survive on plastic for up to 72 hours, for 48 hours on stainless steel and up to eight hours on copper when no cleaning is performed.
 However, the levels of virus declined very quickly over the time period.

-3.6 Clinical features of COVID-19
+3.7 Clinical features of COVID-19